Brazil's Lula to reshuffle cabinet after Africa trip -minister

 The leftist president is widely expected to make some changes in his cabinet in order to secure more support to his administration in Congress, naming some members from centrist and center-right parties as ministers.

-Padilha said Congressmen Silvio Costa Filho and Andre Fufuca - members of the conservative Republicans and Progressives parties, respectively - will both join the executive, but did not give further detail on which portfolios they would have.
+Padilha said Congressmen Silvio Costa Filho and Andre Fufuca - members of the conservative Republicans and Progressives parties, respectively - will both join the executive, but did not give further detail.

-The expected cabinet reshuffle will help the government advance its legislative priorities in Congress, Padilha told reporters.

-Among the government's top legislative agenda items are the reform of Brazil's complex tax system and approval of proposals by Finance Minister Fernando Haddad to increase tax revenue to contain its fiscal deficit.

 ((Gabriel.Araujo2@thomsonreuters.com; +55 11 5047-3352;))